xhawk18/promise-cpp/Readme.md

 ### Defer::reject(const RET_ARG &ret_arg);
-Reject the promise object with arguments, where you can put any number of ret_arg with any type. for example --
+Reject the promise object with arguments, where you can put any number of ret_arg with any type.
+(Please be noted that it is a method of Defer object, which is different from the global resolve function.) for example --
 ```cpp
 return newPromise([](Defer d){